NetFACS/NetFACS/README.md

 </tbody>
 </table>

+Conditional probabilities for a subset of dyadic combinations

 The above table shows us the two elements (e.g., 5 an 23), how often they occur together (‘count’), the probability of each of them to occur across events P(A) and P(B); their unconditional probability to occur